Food, whisky, and landscape… Scotland is full of surprises.

 The world’s largest Scotch whisky collection is located in Edinburgh.
 The biggest bottle of whisky, measuring in at 105.3 liters, is also found here (105.3 liters = 150 bottles of whisky).
 According to people around here, if they open the bottle it won’t survive one night.
 That’s how much Scots love their whisky.

 One thing I didn’t know about Scotland was that people here are extremely friendly.
-Of course we meet a lot of friendly people on the road in any country, but there are certain places on the planet where people generally are or aren’t nice.
+Of course, we meet a lot of friendly people on the road in any country, but there are certain places on the planet where people generally are or aren’t nice.
 Scotland is surely one of the friendliest places I’ve been to.
 They just love people it when people visit.

-In Scotland it’s not uncommon to spot a kilt on the street.
+In Scotland, it’s not uncommon to spot a kilt on the street.
 Especially because it was the winter holidays, a lot of men were wearing kilts to parties and gatherings.

 A kilt looks like a skirt, but how you put it together is quite complicated.
 It is tailored to wrap around the body at the natural waist, starting from one side around the front and back and across the front again to the opposite side.
 It covers the body from the waist down to the center of the knees.
 The overlapping flat layers in front are called aprons, and the single layer of fabric around the sides and back is pleated.

 With the exception of some countries, like Bhutan, national attire is only worn on certain days, so seeing kilts in Scotland was a surprise to me.
-In Korea these days you might only see traditional dress like the hanbok on special days such as weddings or national holidays.
+In Korea these days you might only see a traditional dress like the hanbok on special days such as weddings or national holidays.

 Over the past few days I conquered a lot of different Scottish dishes including haggis.
 Haggis is made with spiced sheep liver and offal, oatmeal, and onions, cooked inside a bag made from a sheep’s stomach.
 It’s eaten with traditional sides like mashed turnips (bashed neeps) and mashed potatoes (chappit tatties).
 Haggis is served many different ways, such as a filling for baked potatoes, deep-fried, or with alongside other meat.